ing-bank/lion/packages/localize/README.md

 localize.locale = 'es-ES';
 ```

-If the locale is changed when a few namespaces have been already loaded for the previous one, all the data will be requested for existing namespaces for a new locale and only after that the event listeneres will be called.
+If the locale is changed when a few namespaces have been already loaded for the previous one, all the data will be requested for existing namespaces for a new locale and only after that the event listeners will be called.
 This ensures that all data necessary for localization is loaded prior to rendering.
 If a certain namespace for a certain locale has been loaded previously, it will never be fetched again until the tab is reloaded in the browser.